Git cherry pick

 To include both commits in the range, prepend ^ to the starting commit:

-3. Cherry-picking Sequential Commits
+3. Git Cherry pick multiple Sequential Commits

 If the commits you want to cherry-pick are sequential, you can use HEAD~n syntax or branch references: